 Another equally difficult challenge is that many local governments lack the funds to provide the proper bins for recycling, or the option for curbside recycling at all.

+However, it’s important to learn the facts about recycling.
 There are a number of myths about recycling out there.
-Let’s dispel five of those recycling myths today.
+Let’s debunk five of the most common recycling myths today.

 Myth #1 – It is Better to Shred Documents Yourself Before Recycling

 Attempting to recycle pre-shredded paper results in more waste during the process as the fibers have been shortened by shredding and often fall through the screen.
 Additionally, shredded documents may contain stickers, credit cards and plastic envelope windows that cannot be recycled with paper and can actually damage recycling equipment.